zheref/mara/README.md

 when using a cached prompt, the model to use is read from the cache and need not be supplied explicitly.

-Prompt caching can also be used in the Python API in order to to avoid recomputing the prompt.
+Prompt caching can also be used in the Python API in order to avoid recomputing the prompt.
 This is useful in multi-turn dialogues or across requests that use the same context.
 See the [example](https://github.com/ml-explore/mlx-lm/blob/main/mlx_lm/examples/chat.py)